Stamford Regional Agriscience Program

 When is your application deadline?

-We have no application deadlines as we take rolling admissions.
-It is ideal to get your application in by December as the Agriscience staff interviews candidates in January, and sends out initial acceptance in February.
-You can still apply at any time as we often have openings throughout the year, and have even accepted students during the first week of school.
+We have no application deadlines as we have rolling admissions and take applications throughout the year and into the summer.
+It is ideal to get your application in by January 1st so that you can be considered for the first round of interviews and acceptances in January/February.
+We complete a second round of interviews and acceptances in March/April.
+You can still apply at any time as we often have openings throughout the year, and have even accepted students from the waitlist during the first week of school.